sftgunner/edinplus-integration/README.md

 ### Configuration

-To setup the eDIN+ component, first ensure HomeAssistant has been rebooted after completing the HACS installation process above.
+To set up the eDIN+ component, first ensure HomeAssistant has been rebooted after completing the HACS installation process above.

 Then add the integration through the integrations page [https://{ip}:8123/config/integrations](https://my.home-assistant.io/redirect/config_flow_start/?domain=edinplus) as you normally would, or click the button below to add it automatically.